metacpan/metacpan-cpan-extracted/distros/W/Web-Mention/README.md

     $content = $wm->content;

-Returns a string representing this object's best determination of the _display-ready_ representation of this webmention's content, based on a number of factors.
+Returns a string containing this object's best determination of this webmention's _display-ready_ content, based on a number of factors.

 If the source document uses Microformats2 metadata and contains an `h-entry` MF2 item, then returned content may come from a variety of